 There is no vaccine for winter dysentery.
-Isolation of newly introduced cattle for 2 wk and isolation of any adult cow with diarrhea is advised to decrease the likelihood of disease introduction into a herd.
+Isolation of newly introduced cattle for 2 weeks and isolation of any adult cow with diarrhea is advised to decrease the likelihood of disease introduction into a herd.
 In an outbreak, access to the premises should be restricted, and all persons in contact with affected cattle should ensure that their footwear and clothing are clean before leaving an affected farm.

-Necrotic enteritis of unknown etiology is seen in beef cattle 5–12 wk old, commonly affecting several calves within the herd.
+Necrotic enteritis of unknown etiology is seen in beef cattle 5–12 weeks old, commonly affecting several calves within the herd.
 There is sudden onset of fever, depression, and profuse diarrhea.
 The feces are initially dark green, contain blood, and frequently stain the perineum.
 Circular erosions may be present in the oral mucosa.
 A proportion of calves recover after a clinical course of 3–5 days.
 The clinical course is longer in fatal cases; animals have scant mucohemorrhagic feces that are passed with tenesmus and develop a severe nonregenerative leukopenia.
 A secondary fibrinous bronchopneumonia may develop.
 Mortality is high despite intensive antibiotic treatment.
 At necropsy, there is ulcerative necrosis of the terminal small intestine and the large intestine.

-Intestinal obstructions are seen sporadically (see Acute Intestinal Obstructions in Large Animals).
+Intestinal obstructions Acute Intestinal Obstructions in Large Animals read more are seen sporadically.
 Cecal dilatation and volvulus are seen predominantly in adult cattle in the postparturient period.
 Intussusception occurring at the distal jejunum or proximal ileum is the most common cause of complete obstruction in both adult cattle and calves.
 Ileocecocolic, cecocolic, and colonic intussusceptions are seen less frequently in calves and not at all in adult cattle because of the greater strength of the ileocecal ligament and the presence of mesenteric fat, which stabilize this region of the bowel in older cattle.
 Intestinal volvulus and volvulus around the mesenteric root are seen sporadically at all ages.
 Rarely, intestinal obstruction is caused by incarceration and entrapment of the small intestine by persistent urachal or umbilical remnants, by obstruction of the small intestine or descending colon by phytobezoars and enteroliths, or by compression from fat necrosis or lipoma.